Guide to the Best Socks for Your Feet

 The right socks are essential equipment in any exercise program.
 Not only do protective socks prevent many problems such as blisters and fungus, but they will help keep your feet comfortable by ensuring that they stay dry and well cushioned.
 Quality exercise socks such as Thorlo will also help regulate foot temperature.

-Socks if Your Feet are Smelly or Sweaty
+Socks if Your Feet are Smelly or Sweaty or You Have Athlete’s Foot

-If you have feet that tend to sweat a lot or have a problem with foot odor, then look for socks that are manufactured with X-STATIC fibers.
-These are help with killing bacteria juzo silver sockthat lead to odor.
-For this issue the brand of the sock we most recommend to our patients is the Juzo Silver Sole socks.
-These socks have tremendous advantages over regular socks, including:
+If you have feet that tend to sweat a lot or have a problem with foot odor, then look for socks that are manufactured with copper fibers.
+These fibers help with killing bacteria juzo silver sockthat lead to odor.

 • “Pillowed Sole” provides added cushion to reduce blistering, callus buildup, and fatigue.

-2022 Shoe Guide and Recommendations
+2023 Shoe Guide and Recommendations

 Shoes recommended by our doctors - subscribe now